 3. Exercise both caution and care when cleaning with a wire-bristled brush, because although effective, they are often guilty of inflicting permanent damage to the surface of suede.

 4. The removal of water stains with water is a lesser-known but highly effective method.
-Although a direct application of water is inadvisable, you can spray water onto the suede jacket or use a damp cloth to moisten the surface.
-Fluff up the nap immediately with a suede brush, after you have successfully soaked up the thin sheen of water you previously applied.
+Although a direct application of water is inadvisable, you can use a damp cloth to moisten the surface.

 5. Cornstarch is another home remedy that can be used to soak up grease or oil from suede.
 A dry application is recommended.

-7. Another trick I have picked up along the way (courtesy of extensive internet research) is that even though the results are not quite the same, a toothbrush or sponge brush can fill in for a suede brush in case the latter is unavailable.
-Not fit for long-term use but it certainly does fit the brief for a temporary solution.
+7. Another trick I have picked up along the way is that even though the results are not quite the same, a toothbrush or sponge brush can fill in for a suede brush in case the latter is unavailable.
+This is not fit for long-term use but it’s a temporary solution.

 To conclude, suede jackets are neither easy to maintain nor easy to clean.
 But as is the case with every similar quandary, there is a way around this.
 And that is vigilance.